aarenson/PHPCap/docs-md/DeveloperGuide.md

 To run the automated tests, execute the following command in the top-level directory of your downloaded version of PHPCap:

     ./vendor/bin/phpunit

+The above command will run all the unit tests, and all the integration tests, except for the optional test that were not set up.

 Note: PHPUnit uses the **phpunit.xml** configuration file in the root directory of PHPCap.
+See this file for a list of the test suites and files.
+This file will need to be modified to make changes to the test suites and/or files.

 ##### Running Selected Tests
 You can run just the integration tests using: